Frequently Asked Questions

 No sorry.
 If you have a group coming for a birthday or other celebration, we can arrange a ticket/sweets package, and ‘rope off’ a section of the cinema hall so you can all sit together.
 Call us on 01896 752767 to discuss.

 Please call a cinema manager on 01896752767 to discuss how we can help you with your specific requirement.

 If we’re asked nicely!
 As a local cinema, we are happy to support our local community and charities and fundraising events etc. with a couple of free tickets for you to raffle etc. Please send a letter stating what your event is, who is organising it, what day the event is being held on and the location of the event to; Neil Poole, Pavilion Cinema, Market Street, Galashiels.
 TD1 3AF.
 Please allow 14 days to process your request and get your tickets out to you.
-Please note the issue of tickets is at our discretion and is not guaranteed.
+Please note the issue of tickets is at our discretion, they are limited in number and is not guaranteed.

 We have a few advertising opportunities in the cinema.
 On the screen, on the back of our tickets being the most notable.
 In the first instance, please contact a manager on 01896 752767 to discuss.

-Our “About us” page on our web site has all the details on any current vacancies.
+Our “Staff Required” page on our web site has all the details on any current vacancies.

 Not at the moment.
 Sorry.

 It is!
 We sell gift vouchers with a face value of £5 and they can be bought in person at the box office or call us on 01896 752767 to purchase by phone.
 Telephone orders attract a £2 post/packaging/handling fee for UK mainland orders.
 Telephone orders are sent by recorded delivery to your nominated address, and this does NOT have to be the address of the person placing the order.

 The posters are usually archived and the standees are usually sent for recycling.